In How to Talk to Anyone, Anytime, Anywhere Larry King teaches readers how to be a great conversationalist and interviewer.

 - Advice on staying updated

-The author advises to “stay young” and staying updated on what’s popular and what’s driving the conversation.
+The author advises to “stay young” and stay updated on what’s popular and what’s driving the conversation.

 I see where Larry King is coming from given the job that he does.